 Have you ever spent more time working on a photo shoot at your desk than you did taking the pictures?
-If so, consider managing, developing, printing, and presenting your shots efficiently with Adobe Photoshop Lightroom.
-In this online Lightroom course, working with a photography pro, you'll learn how to collect and catalog your images with ease, use basic and advanced development and retouching tools to create stellar shots, and present your work in slideshows, on the Web, and in print.
+If so, consider managing, developing, printing, and presenting your images efficiently with Adobe Lightroom Classic.
+In this online Lightroom course, working with a photography pro, you'll learn how to import and catalog your images with ease, and use basic and advanced development and retouching tools to create stellar shots, taking advantage of advanced production techniques and workflows.

 Course At A Glance

 - 100% online

 The course is taught by the following instructor(s):

 Intro to Lightroom

 If you're an experienced Photoshop user, you may wonder where Lightroom fits into your photography workflow.
 In this lesson, you'll explore the many facets of Lightroom and find out how it can be a one-stop shop for organizing, editing, and outputting your images.
 Lightroom is like seven programs in one, with "modules" called Library, Develop, Map, Book, Slideshow, Web, and Print.
 This lesson will give you a taste of the basic features of each area and show you how to import and export your photos.

 Culling and Editing

 If you’ve ever come home from a photo shoot with hundreds or thousands of photos, you know how tricky it can be to sort through and find the ones you want to use.
 This lesson will teach you processes to efficiently cull, evaluate, and edit your photos.
 You will learn how to select the best images from your shoot using both qualitative principles and the Histogram, and how to apply basic global edits using Quick Develop and Presets.

 The Develop Module